1006 Absence from Work

 -

 An opinion from a health care provider of the Department’s choice may be sought if questions arise regarding an attending health care provider’s statement.
-Approval must be received from the Office of Human Resources (OHR) prior to seeking this opinion.
+Approval must be received from the OHR Deputy Commissioner prior to seeking this opinion.

 Section J: Sick Leave Denial